apuenteb/accessibility-tool/readme.txt

    'assets>csv_files'
    'preprocessing>donwload and create networks>public transit>networks'
-2. To create myvenv with Python 3.12 run in terminal: python3.12 -m venv myenv
+2. To create myvenv with Python 3.12 run in terminal: python3.12 -m venv myenv If you're using conda: conda create -n accessibility python=3.12
 3. To activate myvenv:
    On Windows, run: myvenv\Scripts\activate
    On macOS, run: source myvenv/bin/activate
+   If you're using conda: conda activate accessibility
-4. To install the required packages, run: pip install -r requirements.txt 4.1 you might need to re-install manually pyserial: pip uninstall pyserial pip install pyserial==3.5
+4. To install the required packages, cd to the right directory and run: pip install -r requirements.txt 4.1 you might need to re-install manually pyserial: pip uninstall pyserial pip install pyserial==3.5